Causality and Local Daml Ledgers¶

 Even though this may seem unexpected, it is in line with stakeholder-based ledgers: Since the painter is not a stakeholder of the Iou contract, he should not care about the archivals or creates of the contract.
 In fact, the divulged Iou contract shows up neither in the painter’s active contract service nor in the flat transaction stream.
 Such witnessed events are included in the transaction tree stream as a convenience: They relieve the painter from computing the consequences of the choice and enable him to check that the action conforms to the Daml model.

 Similarly, being an actor of an Exercise action induces order with respect to other uses of the contract only if the actor is a contract stakeholder.
-This is because non-stakeholder actors of an Exercise action merely authorize the action, but they do not track whether the contract is active; this is what signatories and observers are for.
+This is because non-stakeholder actors of an Exercise action merely authorize the action, but they do not track whether the contract is active; this is what signatories and contract observers are for.
+Analogously, choice observers of an Exercise action benefit from the ordering guarantees only if they are contract stakeholders.

 By the previous example, for the painter, fetching the Iou is not ordered before transferring the Iou.
 For Alice, however, the Fetch must appear before the Exercise because Alice is a stakeholder on the Iou contract.
 This shows that the ordering guarantees depend on the party.